Ajahn Chah explains some of Buddhisms most important principles, including nirvana, samadhi, and why it’s important to “Be really careful!”

-Harvard University’s Buddhism and Race Conference present the Radical Re-Orientation Speaker Series.
+Lion’s Roar speaks with the co-organizers of Harvard University’s Buddhism and Race Conference, discussing the “Radical Re-Orientation Speaker Series.”

 A teaching by Thich Nhat Hanh on allowing ourselves to rest like a stone thrown into a river.
 On the bottom of the river, it allows the water to pass by.